kendalharland/mktree/doc/content/posts/reference.md

 Generates a regular file.

 The filename must be a valid filename for the current platform.
-The filename is evaluated relative to the root of its parent directory even if it starts with one or more leading slashes.
-If the file is declared at the root level then the filename is evaluated relative to the root directory.
+It is evaluated as being relative to the root of its parent directory even if it contains one or more leading slashes.
+If the file is declared at the root level then the filename is evaluated relative to the `root_dir`.

 __File attributes__

 #### @contents